-RRP is caused by the Human Papilloma Virus (HPV), which is a highly prevalent virus.
-HPV causes wart-like lesions that most commonly grow on or next to the vocal folds.
-They also can grow anywhere in the airway, above or below the vocal cords.
+RRP is caused by the Human Papilloma Virus, which is a highly prevalent virus.
+In the voice box, HPV causes wart-like lesions, that most commonly grow on or next to the vocal folds, but can also grow anywhere in the airway, above or below the vocal cords.
 In particularly severe cases, the lesions can spread into the lungs.

+RRP most commonly initially causes a hoarse voice.
+This can be present very early on, and a child may have a hoarse cry as an infant.
+Most commonly, children are diagnosed around 3-4 years of age.
 As the lesions become larger, they can begin to cause airway obstruction.
 When this happens, you may notice noisy breathing, difficulty breathing with exertion or during illness.
 If left untreated, the airway can become critically narrowed.
-It is important to seek evaluation if you are noticing these signs or symptoms persisting in your child
+It is important to seek evaluation if you are noticing these signs or symptoms persisting in your child.

 What Causes Recurrent Respiratory Papillomatosis?

-Human Papilloma Virus (HPV) causes Recurrent Respiratory Papillomatosis.
-This virus is very common, but it is not well understood why some people exposed to the virus develop RRP and others are completely without symptoms.
+The Human Papilloma Virus (HPV) causes Recurrent Respiratory Papillomatosis.
+This virus is very common in the population, but it is not well understood why some people who have been exposed to the virus develop RRP and others are completely without symptoms.
 Once a person has the virus in his or her body, it is always there, but it may lay dormant or may begin to cause symptoms.

 Growth of the lesions may vary throughout a child’s lifespan, so it is important to be aware of developing symptoms even if your child has been doing well.
 For those children who have very rapid growth of the lesions, there are additional treatment options that can be considered.
-The child’s surgeon will discuss treatment options.
-The pediatric ENT surgeons at Nationwide Children’s have received additional training in techniques for managing RRP.
+Your Surgeon will discuss these with you if you would like, or when he or she feels that more aggressive options need to be considered.
+The Pediatric ENT Surgeons at Nationwide Children’s have received additional training in techniques for managing RRP.

-Symptoms that should trigger emergency evaluation include: pauses in the breathing, color change of the skin (particularly if the lips, face or hands are turning blue), appearing lethargic or tired, or any other sudden change from a child’s normal breathing pattern.
+Symptoms that should trigger emergent evaluation include: pauses in the breathing, color change of the skin (particularly if the lips, face, or hands are turning blue), appearing lethargic or tired, or any other sudden change from a child’s normal breathing pattern.
 If any of these or other concerning signs develop, please seek immediate medical attention.